 - If you need to open the front door, shut your dog safely inside a room first

-- Never tie your dog up outside while fireworks are being let off
+Also, never tie your dog up outside while fireworks are being let off

 Tried everything?
-Ask for help
+Ask for help from a behaviourist

 We recommend speaking to a dog behaviourist in your area about any potential behavioural issues that may arise around this time of year, as they are experts in the field.
 They can offer invaluable advice which will help to safeguard the health and happiness of your dog and make sure their experience of Bonfire Night is as positive as possible.